Kripparrian

 Octavian Morosan (born June 30, 1987) better known by his online username Kripparrian, is a Romanian-Canadian Twitch streamer, YouTuber and video game personality.
 He is known for his achievements on Diablo III, World of Warcraft, and Hearthstone, as well as winning the "Favorite Hearthstone Stream" and Most "Engaged" Viewers categories, and coming second in the "Highest Stream View Average" category at the Blizzard Stream Awards in 2014.
 In June 2017 he achieved over one million followers on Twitch and as of October 2024, he has over 1.5 million followers.

 Achievements

 World of Warcraft

 Morosan was a World of Warcraft player before beginning his streaming career, recognized for being the first person to complete the Ironman Challenge, being in a leading US raiding guild, Exodus, as well as being a competitor of top Hunter DPS parses during that time.
 In mid-2010, Morosan had the highest damage per second benchmarks for the Hunter class in the game.

 Diablo III

-Morosan completed the Diablo III video game at "Inferno" difficulty (the highest in the game at that time) with his friend Krippi, just over a month after it was launched.
+Morosan became the first person, along with his friend Krippi, to complete the Diablo III video game on "Inferno" difficulty (the highest difficulty in the game at that time), just over a month after it was launched.
 The achievement was done before patch 1.0.3, which made the game easier, and both players used "Hardcore" characters in the feat, which are lost forever when the characters are killed in the game.